Ryan McMahon Player Props: Rockies vs. Royals

 Ryan McMahon At The Plate

-- McMahon leads Colorado in total hits (53) this season while batting .260 with 27 extra-base hits.
+- McMahon has 55 hits, which is tops among Colorado hitters this season, while batting .263 with 27 extra-base hits.

-- Among the qualifying hitters in MLB action, he ranks 78th in batting average, 70th in on-base percentage, and 38th in slugging.
+- He ranks 72nd in batting average, 68th in on base percentage, and 38th in slugging among qualified hitters in MLB.

-- McMahon has driven in a run in 20 games this year (36.4%), including seven games with more than one RBI (12.7%).
+- In 21 games this year (37.5%), McMahon has picked up an RBI, and in seven of those games (12.5%) he had more than one.
 He has also driven in three or more of his team's runs in four contests.

-- He has scored a run in 25 games this year, with multiple runs four times.
+- He has scored in 46.4% of his games this season, with two or more runs scored in 7.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.